shirbenami/SSL-YOLO-SimCLR/README.md

 ### Step 1: Selecting the Dataset

 The first step in preparing the dataset for the project is to choose a suitable dataset.
 In this project, the **AITOD** dataset was selected.
+It contain 1000 images.

 ### Step 2: Dataset Location